antiman9071/checkUser/README.md

 addgroup adds multiple users to a group and can create new groups

+update runs the distro's update command (currently it is only apt based systems)

+mediaFiles finds all video and audio files in the home directory

-a section of this code was made by chatgpt
+password alllows you to change the password of a user, it will not check a users password a section of this code was written whith the help of chatGPT